bonitasoft/bonita-continuous-delivery-doc/md/index.md

 Example: Create 3 x `t2.micro` EC2 instances

-One `t2.micro` for the database, one for Bonita and one for a bench tool (not usable for the moment in this alpha version).
+One `t2.micro` for the database, one for Bonita.
 ```shell
 $ bcd -s scenarios/uswest_performance.yml create
 ```